ykatamish/EECS-481-Project/google_api_interface/readme.txt

-NOTE: this requires python 2.7
+NOTE: this requires python 2.7, pip

 Download the sdk file for the website: https://cloud.google.com/sdk/